Nastionagr/Master-University-Projects/Data Warehouse/README.md

 # Homework 1 - Airports - Input data analysis, entity, conceptual and DB model designs

-Authors: Hrytsyna, Anastasiia Solomiia; Pilar, Michal

-Description: Text description of source data (detailed description of individual attributes including data types, business names and business data description), entity model of the target, DB model of stage and target.
+Text description of source data (detailed description of individual attributes including data types, business names and business data description), entity model of the target, DB model of stage and target.

 ## Table of contents